easypanel-io/website/docs/05-templates/wikijs/index.md

 ## Description

 Extensible open source Wiki software.Make documentation a joy to write using Wiki.js's beautiful and intuitive interface!
+Works on virtually any platform and is compatible with either PostgreSQL, MySQL, MariaDB, MS SQL Server or SQLite!
+Running on the blazing fast Node.js engine, Wiki.js is built with performance in mind.

 ## Links